getbrevo/brevo-node/README.md

 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>
 ```

-You should now be able to `require('brevo')` in javascript files from the directory you ran the last
+You should now be able to `require('@getbrevo/brevo')` in javascript files from the directory you ran the last
 command above from.

 #### git